 g.
 A description of the goods and services sold by such business, including whether such business intends to sell tobacco products or motor fuels.

-8.05.
+9.05.
 License Renewal.
-Sellers licensed under this ordinance shall be required to complete a retailer tax license renewal form annually on a form prescribed by the Tax Department to update any of the information provided in the previous year’s license application.
+Sellers licensed under this Ordinance shall be required to complete a retailer tax license renewal form annually on a form prescribed by the Tax Department to update any of the information provided in the previous year’s license application.

-8.06.
+9.06.
 Registration of Businesses Selling Tobacco Products or Motor Fuels.
-Every businesses selling motor fuels or tobacco products from a business location on Tribal and trust lands shall register with the Tax Department and must also obtain any state license required of retailers selling motor fuels or tobacco products within the State of Michigan.
+All businesses selling motor fuels or tobacco products from a business location on Tribal and trust lands shall register with the Tax Department and must also obtain any state license required of retailers selling motor fuels or tobacco products within the State of Michigan.
 Every seller subject to this registration requirement shall provide the following information to the Tax Department:

 a.
 A copy of such seller’s tax license or license application;

 b.
-Whether such seller intends sell gasoline or diesel fuel for exempt purposes, including whether the seller has been authorized to sell tax-exempt motor fuel under the Tax Agreement;
+Whether such seller intends to sell gasoline or diesel fuel for exempt purposes, including whether the seller has been authorized to sell tax-exempt motor fuel under the Tax Agreement;

 c.
 Whether such seller will operate tobacco products vending machines and, if so, does the seller supply the tobacco products for its vending machines;